250407-NET-FS/edmundN/README.md

 # edmundN

-api to extend a third party api providing functionality such as saving videos and their data, providing users a more optimal experience by serving users said data.
+This program aims to enhance user experience by extending a third-party API to incorporate advanced functionalities for video data management.
+Key features include the ability to save video metadata and their associated scraped data, enabling users to access and interact with the content more efficiently.
+By integrating these capabilities, we will provide a more seamless and optimized experience for users, ultimately driving engagement and satisfaction.

 ![Alt text](aa123.png)

-application will have
+application will have <br>

--post to push a url to the api
+-post to push a url to the api <br>
--get will respond with server status
+-get will respond with server status <br>
--delete remove from db a video entry
+-delete remove from db a video entry <br>

+relationship
+----------------- <br>
+many <---> many
+-many users can upload the same video url saved in link history<br>
+-many urls can be added by  the same urls saved in uploadedby<br>

 (supabase ?)